Sleepytale Logo

 Flowers were her favorite way to say sorry, to say hello, and to say hooray.

-She stepped into the hallway and carefully tiptoed, as much as a rhino can tiptoe, past a wiggly mirror.
+She stepped into the hallway and tried to tiptoe, as much as a rhino can tiptoe, past a wiggly mirror that hung by a single stubborn nail.

 She slid another daisy into the frame and blinked with relief.

-The Spring Fling Parade would line the streets with music, and the Ice Cream Band would practice their scoops and swirls.
+The Spring Fling Parade would fill the streets with music, and the Ice Cream Band would practice their scoops and swirls.

 Rosie wanted to help, even though helping sometimes turned into oops.

-She wore her sky blue scarf with little white petals on it.
+She wore her sky blue scarf with little white petals on it, the one she had washed so many times the petals were more gray than white, though she would never admit it.

 She packed more flowers, just in case, and went outside.

-The sidewalk smelled like oranges because Mrs Puffer the baker had citrus bread cooling in the window.
+The sidewalk smelled like oranges because Mrs Puffer the baker had citrus bread cooling on the window ledge, the crusts still ticking as they shrank in the air.

 Rosie waved, bumped the gate with her hip, and the gate squeaked open like a mouse singing.